 Data backups and data archives are frequently confused with each other.
 Many people don't know the difference between the two enterprise data storage technologies, and often assume that if necessary, they can use their data backup storage as data archive storage, which often is not a good idea.
 Curtis outlines the differences between data backup and data archiving products, and the dos and don'ts associated with each technology in this Q&A.

-Backup's data backup and recovery planning predictions
+Mr. Backup's data backup and recovery planning predictions

 In case you think you're missing out on what's happening in the data backup and recovery space, here's Curtis' look at how backup and recovery will change in 2010.

-introduction to data compression
+An introduction to data compression

 It's no secret to enterprise data storage managers that data compression technologies can help reduce their data footprint.
 But how much do you know about actually achieving the types of compression ratios that will provide significant data-reduction benefits to your environment?
 In this interview, Curtis discusses the basics of data compression, the data compression technology market, how compression differs from data deduplication and more.

-protection and data backup trends in 2009
+Data protection and data backup trends in 2009

 Data, companies and data backup products were lost forever in 2009.
 This article takes a look back at the year that was 2009 -- from a data protection/data backup and recovery perspective.